'Amazon Effect' Hits Retailers Around the Globe - Slashdot

 Needed to replace a QSC amp.
 Found it on amazon with 2 day shipping for free (thing weighs like 30lbs...).
 Decided i felt sorry for our local AV place so i called them up and asked them the price.
 Was about $50 more plus some small amount for shipping.
 Told them about amazon and offered them to price match it, which they did.

+So next time I won't even bother getting them to quote and price match.
+Amazon's distribution chain in canada is blowing everyone away right now.

-The "retail apocalypse" isn't Amazon's fault (Score:2)
+The "retail apocalypse" isn't Amazon's fault (Score:4, Insightful)

 Major retail stores have been giving a horrible experience and value proposition for longer than Amazon has existed.
 The difference is that before Amazon came around, there wasn't really any alternative.